Biden welcomes Belarus opposition leader to White House | DW | 28.07.2021

 Lukashenko's claims of election victory sparked nationwide protests that resulted in mass arrests and human rights abuses that have been condemned by Western democracies.

-"Only these people, the families of those repressed in Belarus, have given me the energy to go on."
+"Only these people, the families of those repressed in Belarus, have given me the energy to go on," she added

 Asked whether she believes she can return to Belarus, Tikhanovskaya said: "I'll go back home, as soon as my home is ready for me."